 Northern Lights touches more lightly than I might have expected on many of these aspects of the think tank world and comes up inconclusive on the key issues.
 It falls between the cracks, being neither a rigorous scholarly assessment of Canada’s think tanks nor an engaging account from a think tank insider.
 It raises many questions, provides few indicators of the answers and thus leaves Canada’s think tanks as perplexing as ever.

-Rohinton Medhora is the president of the Centre for International Governance Innovation.
+Rohinton Medhora is a professor of practice at McGill’s Institute for the Study of International Development and a distinguished fellow at the Centre for International Governance Innovation.

 Related Letters and Responses